Two varieties of optic nerve infarction exist: nonarteritic and arteritic.

 Most ischemic optic neuropathy is unilateral.
 Bilateral, sequential cases occur in about 20%, but bilateral simultaneous involvement is uncommon.
 Bilateral involvement is much more common among arteritic than nonarteritic cases.

 Atherosclerotic narrowing of the posterior ciliary arteries may predispose to nonarteritic optic nerve infarction, particularly after a hypotensive episode.
-Any of the inflammatory arteritides, especially giant cell arteritis, can precipitate the arteritic form.
+Any of the inflammatory arteritides, especially giant cell arteritis Giant Cell Arteritis Giant cell arteritis involves predominantly the thoracic aorta, large arteries emerging from the aorta in the neck, and extracranial branches of the carotid arteries.
+Symptoms of polymyalgia... read more , can precipitate the arteritic form.

 Acute ischemia causes nerve edema, which further worsens ischemia.
 A small optic cup to optic disk ratio is a risk factor for nonarteritic ischemic optic neuropathy but not for the arteritic variety.
-Usually, no medical condition is found as the apparent cause of the nonarteritic variety, although factors contributing to atherosclerosis (eg, diabetes, smoking, hypertension), obstructive sleep apnea, certain drugs (eg, amiodarone, possibly phosphodiesterase-5 inhibitors), and hypercoagulable disorders are present in some patients and are thought to be risk factors.
+Usually, no medical condition is found as the apparent cause of the nonarteritic variety, although factors contributing to atherosclerosis Atherosclerosis Atherosclerosis is characterized by patchy intimal plaques (atheromas) that encroach on the lumen of medium-sized and large arteries; the plaques contain lipids, inflammatory cells, smooth muscle... read more (eg, diabetes Diabetes Mellitus (DM) Diabetes mellitus is impaired insulin secretion and variable degrees of peripheral insulin resistance leading to hyperglycemia.
+Early symptoms are related to hyperglycemia and include polydipsia... read more , smoking Tobacco Tobacco use is a major individual and public health problem.
+Dependence develops rapidly.
+Major consequences include premature death and morbidity caused by cardiovascular disease, lung and... read more , hypertension Hypertension Hypertension is sustained elevation of resting systolic blood pressure (≥ 130 mm Hg), diastolic blood pressure (≥ 80 mm Hg), or both.
+Hypertension with no known cause (primary; formerly, essential... read more ), obstructive sleep apnea Obstructive Sleep Apnea Obstructive sleep apnea (OSA) consists of episodes of partial or complete closure of the upper airway that occur during sleep and lead to breathing cessation (defined as a period of apnea or... read more , certain drugs (eg, amiodarone, possibly phosphodiesterase-5 inhibitors), and hypercoagulable disorders are present in some patients and are thought to be risk factors.
 Vision loss on awakening leads investigators to suspect nocturnal hypotension as a potential cause of the nonarteritic variety.

 Vision loss with both varieties of optic nerve infarction is typically rapid (over minutes, hours, or days) and painless.
 Some patients notice the loss on awakening.
 Symptoms such as general malaise, muscle aches and pains, headaches over the temple, pain when combing hair, jaw claudication, and tenderness over the temporal artery may be present with giant cell arteritis; however, such symptoms may not occur until after vision is lost.
 Visual acuity is reduced, and an afferent pupillary defect is present.

 The optic disk is swollen and elevated, and the swollen nerve fibers obscure the fine surface vessels of the optic nerve.
 Often hemorrhages surround the optic disk.
 The optic disk may be pale in the arteritic variety and hyperemic in the nonarteritic variety.
-In both varieties, visual field examination often shows a defect in the inferior and central visual fields.
+In both varieties, visual field examination often shows an altitudinal and/or central defect.

 For nonarteritic ischemic optic neuropathy, additional testing may be indicated based on the suspected cause or risk factor.
 For example, if patients have excessive daytime sleepiness or snoring or are obese, polysomnography should be considered to diagnose obstructive sleep apnea.
-If patients have vision loss on awakening, 24-h BP monitoring can be done.
+If patients have vision loss on awakening, 24-hour blood pressure monitoring can be done.

 There is no effective treatment for the nonarteritic variety of optic nerve infarction; however, up to 40% of patients spontaneously recover some useful vision.